-Trip 1 Stop trip Reset trip You start, stop and reset the active Trip log from the menu, activated by pressing the rotary knob.
+You start, stop and reset the active Trip log from the menu, activated by pressing the MENU key.

 Alarms

 The system continuously checks for dangerous situations and system faults while the system is running.
 The alarm system can be activated if any alarm settings are exceeded.